 I spent much of yesterday like many in shock and trying to make sense of what I had seen on social media and the news.
 There were stories of airport protests, taxi strikes and families unable to be reunited with loved ones because of swift changes to our immigration law.
 And I went to bed reading a very strange White House press release detailing the removal of the U.S. Attorney General.
 I’m not here to debate politics.
 I am here to make sense of all this and talk about how it impacts hiring, visas, employment and immigration issues.

-It just so happens that Workology is hosting a webinar on 2/16 discussing H-1B visa changes where we will also make time for discussing how the new executive order as well as future ones will impact the upcoming H-1B visa deadline.
-Click here to register and for more information.
+It just so happens that Workology is hosted a webinar on 2/16 discussing H-1B visa changes where we will also made time for discussing how the new executive order as well as future ones will impact the upcoming H-1B visa deadline.
 We will be providing breaking insights and resources literally up to the minute when the webinar goes live.

 Understanding President Trump’s Immigration Executive Order